jimasp/behave-vsc/README.md

   - Default: empty string
   - A csv of skip strings that start with `@`, e.g. `@skip, @skipped` that will stop behave being called for features/scenarios marked with those tags.
   - This is just so you can speed up your test run if you have a large amount of skipped tests.
-  - This setting has NO effect when you are running all tests and runAllAsOne is enabled, so it is most useful when running a subset/group of tests.
+  - This setting has no effect when you are running all tests and runAllAsOne is enabled.

 ---
 ## Known Issues